Alamishere/DailyCodePractice/notes.md

 - Watched multiple times Nikhil Lohia's explanation
 - Tried to write it but watched the code
 - Rewrote again without help for git

+## July 24th, 2025
+- I did recursion today
+- It took me a while to understand how it works
+- I will do more practice
+- Write a method sumNumbersRecursive that takes in a list of numbers and returns the sum of all the numbers in the list.
+All elements will be integers.
+Solve this recursively.